-In the latest installment, agent Banning saves a different POTUS (Morgan Freeman), while the president is out fishing on a lake, from an hellacious attack by drones that look like mini F-117A stealth fighter jets with face-recognition software.
+In 2019’s installment, agent Banning saves a different POTUS (Morgan Freeman), while the president is out fishing on a lake, from an hellacious attack by drones that look like mini F-117A stealth fighter jets with face-recognition software.

 Is it an excellent movie?
-Heck no. Is it a fun movie?
-Well, yeah, kinda.
+Um, no. Is it a fun movie?
+Well, yeah, kinda-sorta.
 It’s a highly predictable boy movie, with fun stuff, like, you know, ‘splosions.
 And Nick Nolte playing Banning’s ornery coot of an off-grid-living Vietnam-vet dad is a hoot.
-Worth $17.15?
+Was it worth the $17.15 movie theaters were charging at the time?
 Noooo.
-Good to pass your time with if you’re a bored boy/man?
+Is it good enough to rent if you’re a bored boy/man?
 Absolutely.

-Just eyeball the ridiculous Rotten Tomatoes skew: The “deplorables” think it’s cool; the collective film critic snoot-fest roundly disdains/sniffs at it.
+Just eyeball the ridiculous 39-93 Rotten Tomatoes skew: The “deplorables” think it’s cool; the collective film critic snoot-fest disdainfully sniffs at it.
 The people know what they like.
 I know what I like too: I savor an excellently concussive ‘splosion, even when I’m yawning at the rest of it.
 Especially when I’m yawning at the rest of it.

 Banning’s feeling his age.
 Secret Service agents, like NFL players, have a short shelf life, and Banning would appear to be headed toward an opioid addiction to deal with the cumulative effects of the occupational hazard of getting severely dinged up.